rbachawal/Mywork/FailureDomains_AlgorithmDesign.rst

 Introduction
 ============

-Mero uses a parity declustered layout which stripes a file over devices/targets in such a way that failure of any :math:`K` devices, among available :math:`P` devices, is tolerable.
+Motr uses a parity declustered layout which stripes a file over devices/targets in such a way that failure of any :math:`K` devices, among available :math:`P` devices, is tolerable.
 We aim to extend this fault tolerance to failure domains other than a device (ie. controller,